 Making The Slime

 Once all the surprises were open it was time to get on with the fun part, the slime making.
-Following the instructions we removed the dummies from the critters mouths, taking care to tilt them backwards so none of the slime powder was lost.
+Following the instructions we removed the dummies from the critters mouths, taking care to tilt them back so none of the slime powder was lost.

-Next the kids put the soda cans in a cup of water and pulled back the plunger to fill it will water, they did need some help with this as the plunger was a little stiff.
+Next, the kids put the soda cans in a cup of water and pulled back the plunger to fill it will water, they did need some help with this as the plunger was a little stiff.
 They fed the water to their critters, replacing the dummies when they had done and shaking the critter up and down for about one minute.

 When they finished shaking it was time to see if the critters would poop or spit up, both our critters had hearts on their bottoms which according to the instruction leaflet meant they should poop but this didn’t happen.
 Both critters spit up instead.